mazenswar/react-floof-lab-072619-frontend/README.md

 # Floof practice lab

+## Instructions

+1. Clone down the repo and run `npm install`
+2. Clone down the backend from `https://github.com/mazenswar/react-floof-lab-072619-backend` and then:
+   - `bundle install`
+   - `rails db:create`
+   - `rails db:migrate`
+   - `rails db:seed`
+3. Run your servers and get get down to business!

 ## Deliverables:

 1. When you app loads, you should fetch all the `Foxes` from the api and render a `<Card />` for each `Fox` for in `<CardContainer />`.